Quantum scalar field theory on equal-angular-momenta Myers-Perry-AdS black holes: Introduction

 Our principal concept is therefore to explore quantum scalar field theory on these equal-angular-momenta higher dimensional black holes, anticipating that the additional symmetry will ameliorate some of the technical difficulties of working on a four-dimensional Kerr black hole.
 However, as well as computational challenges, there remain additional complexities in studying quantum field theory on rotating space-times.

 Central to these are the subtleties which arise in the definition of suitable quantum states on rotating black holes.
 The Unruh state \cite{Unruh:1976db} is the most relevant for the study of Hawking radiation; it is the analogue on an eternal black hole geometry of the quantum state pertinent to a black hole formed by gravitational collapse.
+The physical definition of the Unruh state on a rotating black hole space-time is uncontroversial \cite{Ottewill:2000qh}.
+Although a rigorous construction of this state for a neutral scalar field on Kerr is absent from the literature, such a construction has been performed rigorously on Kerr-de Sitter space-time \cite{Klein:2022jtb} and for a quantum fermion field on Kerr space-time \cite{Gerard:2020tdo}.
+In addition, the SET expectation value has been computed for a neutral scalar field in the Unruh state on Kerr \cite{Levi:2016exv}.

-Construction of the Unruh state on a rotating black hole space-time is uncontroversial \cite{Ottewill:2000qh}; indeed it is in this state that the SET expectation value has been computed \cite{Levi:2016exv}.
-Nonetheless, the Unruh state does not preserve all the symmetries of the underlying space-time (in particular, it is not symmetric under the simultaneous inversion of the time and azimuthal angular coordinate).
+The Unruh state does not preserve all the symmetries of the underlying space-time (in particular, it is not symmetric under the simultaneous inversion of the time and azimuthal angular coordinate).
 For this reason, both the original methods \cite{Howard:1984qp, Howard:1984ttx, Anderson:1993if, Anderson:1994hg} for computing the SET expectation value and a more recent approach \cite{Taylor:2022sly} have used the Hartle-Hawking state \cite{Hartle:1976tp}.
 This latter state is particularly well-adapted to SET computations, being a thermal equilibrium state, regular across both the future and past event horizons, and respecting the symmetries of the underlying black hole geometry.
-Furthermore, since differences in expectation values between two quantum states do not require renormalization, they are comparatively straightforward to compute.
+Furthermore, since differences in expectation values between two Hadamard quantum states do not require renormalization, they are comparatively straightforward to compute.

 Unfortunately, the Hartle-Hawking state does not exist on a Kerr black hole background for a quantum scalar field \cite{Kay:1988mu}; there is no state representing a Kerr black hole in equilibrium with a thermal heat bath at the Hawking temperature.
 This can be understood heuristically by considering the toy model of a rotating thermal state in Minkowski space-time \cite{Duffy:2002ss}.
 In unbounded Minkowski space-time, a rigidly-rotating thermal state does not exist for a quantum scalar field \cite{Duffy:2002ss}, but such a state can be constructed if Minkowski space-time is bounded by an infinite cylinder, symmetrical about the axis of rotation, of sufficiently small radius that there is no speed-of-light surface \cite{Duffy:2002ss}.
 The speed-of-light surface is the surface on which rigidly-rotating observers must travel at the speed of light.
 Correspondingly, if a Kerr black hole is surrounded by a perfectly reflecting mirror inside the speed-of-light surface, then a Hartle-Hawking state can be defined for a quantum scalar field \cite{Duffy:2005mz}.
 One disadvantage of introducing a reflecting boundary in order to construct rotating thermal states is that Casimir divergences result on the boundary \cite{Duffy:2002ss,Deutsch:1978sc}.